 Why subscribe?

 I aim to cover a wide variety of topics with an emphasis on understanding what data tells us about the world today.
-By looking at long term historical trends I will show that there is often a much more positive outlook for the world than you might believe from the relentless diet of doom and gloom clickbait journalism produced by the mainstream media.
-Inevitably some of the conclusions may make uncomfortable reading since the gap between the media narrative and reality can be surprisingly large.
+Some of the conclusions may make uncomfortable reading since the gap between the media narrative and reality can be shockingly large.

 For two hundred years the pessimists have dominated public discourse, insisting that things will soon be getting much worse.
 But in fact, life is getting better—and at an accelerating rate.
 Food availability, income, and life span are up; disease, child mortality, and violence are down all across the globe.
 Africa is following Asia out of poverty; the Internet, the mobile phone, and container shipping are enriching people's lives as never before.

-More recently I have discovered two amazing websites that provide copious data to support the thesis that things are getting better: HumanProgress.org and Our World In Data.
+I also discovered two amazing websites that provide copious data to support the thesis that things are getting better: HumanProgress.org and Our World In Data.
 The former aims to highlight the gap between reality of human experience and public perception:

 To rectify the widely held misperceptions about the state of humanity, we have gathered empirical data from reliable sources that look at worldwide long-term trends.
 By putting together these comprehensive data in an accessible way, our goal is to provide a useful resource for students, scholars, journalists, policymakers, and the general public.

 I hope you will find this substack a useful antidote to the mainstream narrative and find some comfort and relief from the mental stress that it causes.
 Unfortunately, if you are like me you may find that you end up replacing one source of stress with another when you realise how much we are being lied to.
-If you do please considering sharing this substack with family and friends to expand the conversation and push back against this pessimistic world view.
+If you do please considering sharing this substack with family and friends to expand the conversation.

 Subscribe to get full access to the newsletter and publication archives.